SaltireSequence/ETL-Project/README.md

 ---
 #### **Bonus** ####

-**Taking it to the next level:** Heesung decided to take things one step further to the brief, by producting a map that identified geographically, where the Boba Shops and Pikkachu Spawn locations were -
+**Taking it to the next level:** Heesung decided to take things one step further to the brief, by producting a map that identified geographically, where the Boba Shops (green), Pokemon Spawn (yellow), Restaurants (red) and park locations (blue) were in the Bay area.

 <img src="Images/map.png" width="1000">